-Effective as of May 8, 2012, the Company and Paul Campbell entered into an executive employment agreement (the "Employment Agreement") pursuant to which Mr. Campbell will continue serving as the Company's Chief Financial Officer and Treasurer until December 31, 2013 unless the contract is terminated sooner pursuant to its terms.
-Under the Employment Agreement, Mr. Campbell is paid an annual base salary of \$318,000 and received stock options valued at \$82,400 on May 8, 2012 and \$123,600 on December 31, 2012.
-Pursuant to the employment agreement, Mr. Campbell's employment may be terminated by the Company with or without cause and he may terminate his employment for Good Reason (as defined in the agreement), among other reasons.
-If Mr.
+On December 31, 2013 and effective as of January 1, 2014, the Company and Andrew G. Sculley, Jr. entered into an Amended and Restated Employment Agreement (the "Sculley Employment Agreement"), which amends and restates in its entirety the Executive Employment Agreement, dated as of June 1, 2011.
+Pursuant to the Sculley Employment Agreement, Mr. Sculley will continue serving as the Company's President and Chief Executive Officer.
+The Sculley Employment Agreement will continue until June 30, 2016 unless it is terminated sooner pursuant to its terms.
+Under the Sculley Employment Agreement, Mr. Sculley will be paid an annual salary of \$410,000.
+Mr. Sculley may receive equity-related instruments on an annual basis in amounts and subject to vesting and other terms and conditions as the Board of Directors or Compensation Committee of the Board of Directors may determine.
+During the term of the Sculley Employment Agreement, the Company shall use its reasonable good faith efforts to cause Mr. Sculley to be elected to the Company's Board of Directors.

-Campbell's employment is terminated without cause or if he terminates it for Good Reason, then Mr. Campbell, at the Company's sole discretion, shall be entitled to the lesser of (i) the total amount of his base salary that remains unpaid under the employment agreement, which shall be paid monthly or (ii) monthly salary payments for twelve (12) months, based on his monthly rate of base salary at the date of such termination.
-Mr. Campbell shall also be entitled to receive (i) payment for accrued and unpaid vacation pay and (ii) all bonuses that have accrued during the term, but have not been paid.
-Additionally, any non-vested options held by Mr. Campbell shall vest immediately.
-If the agreement is terminated with cause or if Mr. Campbell terminates it without Good Reason then Mr. Campbell shall cease to accrue salary, personal time off, benefits and other compensation on the date of such termination.
-If Mr. Campbell's employment is terminated or his position significantly changed or salary decreased as a result of the acquisition of the Company, Mr. Campbell shall be entitled to severance equal to the amount he would have been due if he had been terminated without cause.
+Pursuant to the Sculley Employment Agreement, Mr. Sculley's employment may be terminated by the Company with or without Cause (as defined in the Sculley Employment Agreement) and he may terminate his employment for Good Reason (as defined in the Sculley Employment Agreement), among other reasons.
+If Mr. Sculley's employment is terminated without Cause or if he terminates it for Good Reason, then Mr. Sculley shall, at the Company's sole discretion, be entitled to the lesser of (i) the total amount of his base salary that remains unpaid under the Sculley Employment Agreement, which shall be paid monthly, or (ii) monthly salary payments for twelve (12) months, based on Mr. Sculley's monthly rate of base salary at the date of such termination, which the Company may pay in a lump-sum in lieu of the aforementioned monthly payments.
+The payment of the severance is contingent upon Mr. Sculley executing a release agreement, such release becoming effective, and only so long as Mr. Sculley does not revoke or breach the provision of the release or the restrictive covenants set forth in Sections 4 and 5 of the Sculley Employment Agreement.
+Mr. Sculley shall also be entitled to (i) payment for accrued and unused vacation; (ii) the immediate vesting of any non-vested equity-related instruments granted pursuant to Section 2.6 of the Sculley Employment Agreement; and (iii) any bonuses which have accrued prior to the date of Mr. Sculley's termination.
+If the Sculley Employment Agreement is terminated with Cause or if Mr. Sculley terminates it without Good Reason then Mr. Sculley shall cease to accrue salary, personal time off, benefits and other compensation on the date of such termination.